Dementia Rummaging Behavior – 9 Ways to Manage

 For example, they may not recognize knives as harmful objects and could cut themselves.
 Or they could mistake toxic products like cleaning fluids for normal beverages.

-2. Protect valuables and important documents
+2. Protect valuables and essential documents

 Your older adult’s rummaging behavior might stress you out because they could lose or destroy valuable items or important papers.